matthewseaman/pyTanks.SwiftPlayer/README.md

 Any object that conforms to the `Player` protocol acts as the brain for a tank.
 You can either create your own object to conform to this protocol or conform an existing one.
 The `Player` protocol has the following requirements:
 - `var playerDescription: String?` - This variable must provide `get` access to an optional textual description of the AI.
 This will be displayed in the pyTanks Viewer when a user clicks on the associated tank name.
 - `var log: Log!` - This variable must provide `set` access so that that the game loop can set the appropriate `Log` object on your player.
 This `Log` object may be used to print log messages in a synchronized and logLevel-aware fashion.
+- `var gameConfig: GameConfiguration!` - This variable must provide `set` access so that the game loop can set a `GameConfiguration` object on your player.
+This object describes size, speed, and FPS for game elements.
 - `func connectedToServer()` - A possibly-mutating function that will be called as soon as the first connection to the server is made.
 Do any setup work here that is not dependent on the current round.
 You can also put setup work in an `init` method if you do not wish to wait until a connection has been made.
-- `func roundStarting(withGameState:)` - Called when a round is starting.
+- `func roundStarting(withGameState: GameState)` - Called when a round is starting.
-- `func makeMove(withGameState:)` - Called each frame during a round.
-Must return an array of commands for the tank.
-This array may be empty.
-For the first, move in a round, this will be called with the same `GameState` object as `roundStarting(withGameState:)`
+- `func makeMove(withGameState: GameState) -> Command?` - Called each frame during a round.
+May return a command for the tank.
+For the first move in a round, this will be called with the same `GameState` object as `roundStarting(withGameState:)`.
 - `func tankKilled()` - Called when a tank is killed, regardless of whether it results in the end of a round or not.
 - `func roundOver()` - Called when a round is over, even if `tankKilled()` was just called.

 The sequence of calls on the `Player` is as follows:
-1. `log` is set to a `Log` object before attempting to connect to the server.
+1. `log` and `gameConfig` are set before attempting to connect to the server.
 2. After a server connection is made, `playerDescription` is accessed and a new info string is sent to the server for the AI.
 3. `connectedToServer()` is called
 4. `roundStarting(withGameState:)`